Anxiety

 You've probably been here before: trying a medication for a few months, feeling somewhat better—but not well.
 Maybe your doctor suggested switching.
 Maybe you're wondering if Lexapro or Zoloft is the better choice.

-A significant subset of "treatment-resistant" cases aren't resistant at all—they have undiagnosed medical conditions driving their symptoms.
-In my clinical experience, approximately 40% of these patients have identifiable medical causes.
+A significant subset of "treatment-resistant" cases aren't resistant at all.
+They have undiagnosed medical conditions driving their symptoms.

 Let me explain both the medication comparison you came here for AND the medical investigation you might actually need.